-SEXHUM will meet its main aims through the following objectives:
+SEXHUM met its main aims through the following objectives:

 - gather consistent qualitative data on a stigmatized and under-researched group, migrants working in the sex industry, including sexual minority migrants;